Transfer Learning of CATE with Kernel Ridge Regression: Proofs for Examples in Section subsection: weak overlap

-where \(\theta(g)\) is the Hilbertian element of \(g\), as defined in Section~\labelcref{section; good events and second moments}.
+where \(\theta(g)\) is the Hilbertian element of \(g\), as defined in Appendix~\labelcref{section: good events and second moments}.
 First, we prove the case when the source distribution is uniform on \([0,1]\).
-Since the density is bounded above and below by some constant, it is straightforward to extend the argument to more general cases.
+When the density is bounded above and below by constants, the argument extends directly to more general cases.

 These conditions are equivalent to

 The second inequality is equivalent to

 Hence, it suffices to find \(R\) that satisfies, for all \(g\) with \(\|g\|_{H^k}=1\),